pbiswas33/ai-school-tech-writer/README.md

 An error occurred while attempting to make LLM.
 The error code 401 was received with the message: 'Incorrect API key provided: sk-U82DG***************************************5lWJ.
 You can find your API key at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)'.

 Please ensure to provide the correct API key to avoid this error.

----

-Feel free to further update the README as needed with additional information or instructions.